Changes to This Policy

 Personal information volunteered, such as e-mail addresses and phone numbers, are not sold, rented or otherwise disclosed to any governmental or commercial entities or to any other third parties unless required by law, such as to comply with the law (including the Freedom of Information Act).

-The District contracts with Blackbaud Merchant Services, a third-party service provider, for charitable donations and financial transactions.
+The District contracts with Kindful, a third-party service provider, for charitable donations and financial transactions.

 Forest Preserve District of DuPage County